-A visit to the Nagano area would not be complete without seeing the Japanese Snow Monkeys bathing in hot springs at the Jigokudani Wild Monkey Park.
+A visit to the Nagano area would not be complete without seeing the Japan Snow Monkeys bathing in hot springs at the Jigokudani Wild Monkey Park.
 Roughly 90,000 visitors trek through the woods of Nagano each year to see the monkeys.
 Visitors base themselves in nearby Kanbayashi Onsen, the rustic and traditional Shibu Onsen or Yudanaka Onsen.
-The park is easily accessible from Nagano City.Read More
+The park is easily accessible from Nagano...Read More

-Located in between Mt.
-Kamuriki and the Chikuma River is the traditional onsen (hot springs) town of Togura Kamiyamada Onsen where visitors can soak in soothing mineral waters at a traditional Japanese ryokan inn.
-Mt.
-Kamuriki is the location of the unique Tagoto-no-Tsuki terraced rice paddies.
-Togura Kamiyamada is blessed with a storied river, mountain and valley, and is central to the best Nagano has to offer.Read More
+Located close to Nagano City on the banks of the Chikuma River is the traditional Japanese onsen town of Togura-Kamiyamada Onsen where visitors can soak in soothing mineral waters at a traditional Japanese ryokan inn.
+Togura-Kamiyamada Onsen is blessed with a storied river, mountain and valley plus is central to the best Nagano has to offer.Read More

-The charming Togakushi Village is popular year round destination that is situated just 45-60 minutes by car or bus from Nagano City.
+The charming Togakushi Village is popular year round destination close to Nagano City.
 The village nestles amongst 900 year old cedars featuring a relative easy hike to the famous Togakushi Shrine.
 There is a small reproduction ninja village and school, a popular ski area in winter plus try some delicious Togakushi soba noodles.Read More

-Zenkoji Temple is the main tourist spot in Nagano City.
+Zenkoji Temple Nagano is the main tourist attraction of Nagano City.
 A visit to the Nagano area would not be complete without seeing this renowned Buddhist temple, said to have been built in the early 7th century.
 It consists of 39 buildings including the famous Dai-hongan and Dai-kanjin.
-Lodgings for pilgrims called shukobo line the approach to the temple and are also open to foreign guests .Read More
+Lodgings for pilgrims called shukobo line the approach to the temple and are also open to foreign guests.Read More